LOKE/http-client/README.md

 - The Response object is now from native `fetch` and not `got`
 - Options are now native `fetch` options not `got` options
-- Errors are now native `fetch` errors not `got` errors
+- Errors are now either native `fetch` errors or `HTTPResponseError`, not `got` errors.
+Notably `got` errors have `statusCode` as a property, but the `HTTPResponseError` has `status` as a property.
+All other properties are now found under `response`
 - default `_handlerResponse` now returns the parsed body of the response
-- Timout is no longer an option, pass a `signal` on the fetch options instead
+- Timeout is no longer an option, pass a `signal` on the fetch options instead
 - No longer supports the `retry` option, wrap your call to `request` in a retry loop instead
 - No longer supports the `http_client_request_stage_duration_seconds` metric